jdowning/puppet-rbenv/README.md

 ### Installing Ruby using ruby-build
 Ruby requires additional packages to operate properly.
 Fortunately, this module will ensure these dependencies are met before installing Ruby.
-To install Ruby you will need the [ruby-build](https://github.com/sstephenson/ruby-build) plugin from @sstephenson.
+To install Ruby you will need the [ruby-build](https://github.com/rbenv/ruby-build) plugin.
 Once installed, you can install most any Ruby.
 Additionally, you can set the Ruby to be the global interpreter.

-    rbenv::plugin { 'sstephenson/ruby-build': }
+    rbenv::plugin { 'rbenv/ruby-build': }
     rbenv::build { '2.0.0-p247': global => true }

 Sometimes Ruby needs to be patched prior to being compiled. puppet-rbenv